 The Nurse Aide curriculum requires advanced English language skills.
 Wake Tech offers English as a Second Language (ESL) classes free for students who want to improve their speaking, reading, writing and listening skills to increase their college and career readiness.

-There are no prerequisites for Nurse Aide I. However, Wake Tech offers a non-degree course, Medical Terminology, for those interested in familiarizing themselves with new medical language to better understand and prepare for future medical courses and career opportunities.
+There are no prerequisites for Nurse Aide I. However, Wake Tech offers a non-degree Medical Terminology course for anyone interested in familiarizing themselves with medical language.
+That could help you better understand and prepare for future medical courses and career opportunities.
 Email [email protected] for more information.

-Due to Nurse Aide I being a Workforce Continuing Education class, students will not receive credit hours or be eligible for financial aid.
+As a Workforce Continuing Education class, no college credit is given for Nurse Aide I, and students are not eligible for financial aid.
 For potential financial assistance, contact the Workforce Continuing Education Financial Resources and Student Support team at [email protected] or 919-866-5853.

 Many employers and lay people use the term CNA, or Certified Nursing Assistant, for nurse aides.
 They work under the supervision of the licensed registered nurse, RN, and do not have a license.
 The NA I in North Carolina is regulated and listed on the Nurse Aide I Registry by the state Division of Health Services Regulation, which is part of the North Carolina Department of Health and Human Services.
 To become listed as a Nurse Aide I, federal regulations require that all candidates pass a state competency exam that consists of both a written and skills exam.